erutan/sierra-conditions/content/conditions/trips.md

 Inyo is working on a trail conditions report for internal use, and may share that with the public - since we can no longer go into a ranger station and ask about previous trips that'd be another useful source of information.

 Note: Rangers tend to err slightly on the side of caution when describing how dangerous conditions are... it's a hassle for them when people are lost / injured / die, so don't hold it against them!
 The more touristy / popular an area is, the more information will tend to be padded.

+## Other resources

+[Postholer google map overlay](https://www.postholer.com/gmap/gmap.php) lets you pull in a ton of info on PCT segments.